-Florey’s attempts to persuade British drug companies to produce penicillin failed – they were already running flat out on other war work.
-Florey’s response was to work with amazing intensity and vitality, turning his laboratories into a penicillin factory in miniature.
+Florey failed to persuade British drug companies to produce penicillin.
+They were already running flat out on other war work.
+His response, working with amazing intensity, was to turn his laboratories into a miniature penicillin factory.

-By January 1941, he had produced enough penicillin to begin clinical trials on patients dying of bacterial infections in Oxford’s Radcliffe Infirmary.
-Working with the infirmary’s Dr. Charles Fletcher, six patients received restricted doses: one died when the penicillin supply ran out.
-The others survived.
+By January 1941, he and his team had produced enough penicillin to begin clinical trials on six patients dying of bacterial infections in Oxford’s Radcliffe Infirmary.

-Florey’s team were thrilled.
-Increasingly, penicillin was looking like the long-dreamed-of magic bullet – a bacteria killer with no toxicity to humans.
+Everyone in Florey’s team was thrilled.
+Penicillin had saved five people from certain death.
+Increasingly, the drug looked like the long-dreamed-of magic bullet – a bacteria killer with no toxicity to humans.